Skip to content

 News Applications Developer

-Born and raised in Dallas, Jacquelyn graduated from Southern Methodist University in 2018 with a B.A. in computer science, journalism, and creative computation.
+I graduated from Southern Methodist University, in my hometown of Dallas, where I studied computer science, journalism, and creative computation.
+While there, I got my start as a journalist at the student-run newspaper, The Daily Campus.
 What started as indecisiveness in choosing between coding and journalism turned into a career pursuing storytelling with data, code, and graphics.
-She learned to put those skills to use through data internships at The Atlanta Journal-Constitution and The Dallas Morning News.

-She is a member of Investigative Reporters and Editors.
-When not talking data, she can also regularly be found with homemade baked goods to share (or not).
+I am a member of Investigative Reporters and Editors.
+When I’m not talking about data, I can regularly be found with homemade baked goods to share (or not) and coffee.

 Data